 - Encourage activity in sports or hobbies

-Have you any tips for other parents on teen drinking?
+Over to you now.
+What’s your experience with your teen and do you have any tips for other parents on teen drinking?
 Share them in the comments below